DefNotIrf/DC-Motor-Controller-Simulator/README.md

 - Adjust PID parameters or disturbance load as needed
 - Click Run Simulation to see the motor speed response and performance metrics
 - Optionally, use GA Tune PID Gains to automatically find optimal PID parameters
+- Use the exported 'controller_outputs.csv' for documenting and comparing controller responses
+- Run 'plot_outputs.py' to visualise all controller outputs against the setpoint

 ---